Exercise - Scan from the build pipeline by using SonarCloud

 Select SonarCloud from the results.

-Select Get it free.
+Select it and then Get it Free.

 Select your Azure DevOps organization from the drop-down box.